IterateFast-Labs/fission-docs/blog/challenges-and-directions.md

+---
-# Challenges and directions for crypto-based AI agents
+title: Challenges and directions for crypto-based AI agents
+date: 2025-01-03
+authors: daemonlee
 ---

 # 1. Before we get started